-Cardinal Wolsey was known for being an efficient administrator, both for the Crown and the Church.
-He was made Archbishop of York in 1514 and then a Cardinal in 1515.
+Wolsey turned out to be an efficient administrator, both for the Crown and for the Church.
+He was appointed Archbishop of York in 1514 and then a Cardinal in 1515 by Pope Leo X, which made him more privileged compared to the rest of other English clergy.
 Fortune’s wheel was spinning in Wolsey’s favor again: he became a papal legate in 1518, and, in 1524, his appointment as papal legate was renewed for life.
-It seemed that God smiled down on Wolsey and blessed his career in the Church, making him feel as if he were standing near the golden gates to paradise while still being on earth.
+It seemed that the Almighty smiled down upon Wolsey and blessed his career in the Church, making him feel as if he were standing near the golden gates to paradise while still being on earth.
 Indeed, he became the most important clergyman in England, and all his positions gave him absolute control of the Church within the kingdom.
-Soon afterwards, King Henry appointed him Lord Chancellor.
+When William Warham, Henry VII’s old advisor, resigned as Lord Chancellor in 1515, most likely under pressure from the monarch, King Henry appointed Wolsey his Lord Chancellor.

-The king trusted Wolsey so much that he would allow him to do things that he wouldn’t ordinarily permit his other subjects.
-Wolsey became fully responsible for England’s foreign policy and had near-complete control of England’s state affairs.
+The king trusted Wolsey so much that he would allow him to do things that he would not ordinarily permit his other subjects.
+Wolsey became fully responsible for England’s foreign policy and had almost complete control of England’s state affairs.
 Even though England had meager resources and was not in a position to generate sufficient funds for constant military training of royal armies and shipbuilding, Wolsey still succeeded in creating a consistent, pragmatic, and flexible foreign policy.
-A clever man by nature, Wolsey comprehended that Henry’s much-desired foreign policy – to obtain the crown of France – was unrealistic because England’s resources were small compared to those of other nations, and he managed to delicately balance on the thin line between his sovereign’s desires and real possibilities.
+A clever and politically astute man, Wolsey comprehended that Henry’s much-desired foreign policy – to obtain the throne of France and having his second triumphal Agincourt – was unrealistic because England’s resources were small compared to those of other nations, and because the English kings had a very shaky claim to the French crown at best, or in other words did not have it at all given the existence of the Salic law in France.
+Wolsey managed to delicately balance on the thin line between his sovereign’s desires and real possibilities.

-Despite being Chancellor and controlling the country’s foreign policy, Cardinal Wolsey failed to develop England’s overseas trade and to ensure that royal revenue increased at the same rate as the king’s spending, because his knowledge of finance was poor.
-In the early 16th century, the economy was changing (the so-called Price Revolution which refers to the high rate of inflation that occurred during this period across Western Europe), but Wolsey didn’t comprehend the complexities behind this change.
+Wolsey established England’s alliances to ensure the protection of the country’s security and interests.
+Illustrious events such as the Field of the Cloth of Gold in 1520 added to the prestige of England abroad, although Henry later was inclined to ally with Emperor Charles V against King Francois I of France.
+The Treaty of London of 1518 (a non-aggression pact between the major European nations) was Wolsey’s another great diplomatic success, binding 20 countries together in peace, including Burgundy, France, England, the Holy Roman Empire, the Netherlands, the Papal States, and Spain.
+Nonetheless, Wolsey failed to develop England’s overseas trade and to ensure that royal revenue increased at the same rate as the king’s spending, because his knowledge of finance was poor.
+In the early 16th century, the economy was changing (the so-called Price Revolution which refers to the high rate of inflation that occurred during this period across Western Europe), but Wolsey did not comprehend the complexities behind this change.

-Thomas Wolsey was quite successful in his administration of the Church.
-The reorganization of the dioceses to correspond with population levels was his main success and a useful reform.
-He endeavored to ensure that the Church served Henry’s interests, and these aspirations were explained by his strong sense of loyalty to the king.
-He dissolved a number of small monasteries in order to build Cardinal College at Oxford and a school at Ipswich because of his desire to increase the educational level of priests to counter the spreading Lutheran teachings, but contemporaries thought that their creation was meant to leave a permanent mark of Wolsey’s power in England.
-Wolsey also attempted to try and control Irish dioceses by appointing English clergyman to position there.
+Thomas Wolsey was successful in his administration of the Church.
+The reorganization of the dioceses with respect to the population levels was his main accomplishment in a religious area.
+He endeavored to ensure that the Church served Henry’s interests, his aspirations explained by his strong sense of loyalty to the monarch.
+Wolsey dissolved a number of small monasteries to build Cardinal College at Oxford and a school at Ipswich due to his desire to increase the educational level of priests to counter the spreading Lutheran teachings.
+Yet, his enemies and contemporaries thought that the creation of these institutions served to leave a permanent mark of Wolsey’s power in England, and such nasty rumors circulated throughout the realm.
+Wolsey attempted to control Irish dioceses by appointing English clergymen to Irish ecclesial positions.

-There are also many negative points about Wolsey’s administration of the Church.
-There were too many bishoprics and abbotships which he controlled but never visited.
-Most of them were controlled by him for financial purposes, and he didn’t know what was happening in them.
-Such bishoprics included York, which he was Archbishop of for 15 years and didn’t go there once.
+There are also negative points about Wolsey’s administration of the Church.
+There were many bishoprics and abbotships, which he controlled but never visited.
+Most of them were used by him for financial purposes, and he did not know what was happening in them.
+Such bishoprics included York: he was Archbishop of York for 15 years and did not go there often.
+Wolsey had a selfish and greedy facets of his character, just as many other man in power had.
+Wolsey sought to increase his wealth: for example, for the purpose of personal enrichment, Wolsey kept bishoprics vacant and took the income from them, and he even made up his mind to introduce an inheritance tax on wills.
+Furthermore, Cardinal Wolsey took advantage of his secular power in increasing his income by making nobles present him with expensive gifts, which irritated the peers of the realm.

 Geoffrey Moorhouse characterizes Thomas Wolsey in the book “The Pilgrimage of Grace”: